Kerr Black Hole Ringdown in Effective Field Theory

 Although EFT coefficients are often assumed to be minuscule—suppressed by appropriate powers of the Planck scale—their actual size depends sensitively on the spectrum of heavy fields that has been integrated out.
 As a result, these coefficients encode valuable information about possible ultraviolet matter sectors and can place meaningful constraints on hypothetical new physics.
 Moreover, their impact is not uniformly small: near extremality, parity‑even higher‑derivative operators can generate parametrically enhanced corrections, producing sizeable deviations from General‑Relativistic predictions while remaining fully consistent with EFT power counting \cite{Horowitz:2023xyl,Horowitz:2024dch}.

 In this work, we examine an important component of this broader effort: the quasinormal‑mode (QNM) spectrum of rotating black holes, of the type routinely observed by the LVK Collaboration.
 The EFT description of Schwarzschild black holes—including their QNMs—was pioneered in \cite{Cardoso:2018ptl}, whereas the EFT description of the QNM spectra of Reissner–Nordström black holes was developed only recently in \cite{Boyce:2025fpr}.
 However, much of the existing literature incorporates beyond‑GR corrections using a small‑spin expansion \cite{Cano:2020ringing,Cano:2021gravitational,Cano:2023univTeuk,Cano:2023higherderivativeQNM,Cano:2024ezp,Aly:2026otj} \footnote{A notable exception is \cite{Miguel:2023rzp}, which studies the QNMs of electromagnetic waves in an EFT framework on a fixed Kerr background.}.
-We demonstrate that this expansion fails catastrophically once the dimensionless spin exceeds a critical value, corresponding to the point at which the specific heat of a Kerr black hole changes sign.
-Although theoretical considerations already suggest why such a breakdown might occur, it is the direct numerical comparison with the small‑spin expansion that makes the failure unmistakable.
+We show that this expansion breaks down once the dimensionless spin exceeds a critical value.
+For the mode under consideration, the breakdown occurs close to the point where the specific heat of a Kerr black hole changes sign, which is also precisely where the asymptotic expansion already shows clear signs of failure.
+This behaviour is likely due to the inherently asymptotic nature of small‑spin expansions.
+Although such failures are always possible for asymptotic series, it is the direct numerical comparison with the small‑spin expansion that makes the breakdown unmistakable \footnote{Our numerical data lie well outside the error bars reported by \cite{Cano:2024ezp}.}.
 These results highlight that accurate modelling of high‑spin black‑hole spectroscopy—precisely the regime probed by many LVK detections—requires techniques that extend beyond the traditional low‑spin approximation.

 We further note that approaches relying solely on the eikonal limit introduce additional subtleties \cite{Cano:2024modifiedTeukolsky,Cano:2024HDGQNM,Cano:2025isospecEFT,Cano:2025eikonalEFT}.
 While the eikonal approximation captures certain high‑angular‑momentum features, subleading corrections—including those induced by higher‑derivative interactions—can contribute at the same order as the leading eikonal term, undermining the reliability of the expansion (see Sec.~4.8 of \cite{Reall:2021voz} for a detailed discussion).
 Consequently, the eikonal regime can become overly sensitive to the structure of the underlying EFT, and careless extrapolation may lead to qualitatively incorrect conclusions about the QNM spectrum.
 Understanding these limitations is therefore essential when using QNMs to test or constrain extensions of GR.